schollii/pypubsub/docs/usage/usage_basic_tasks.rst

 parameter missing.
 If 'root' messages have arg2 as optional data, then 'root.sub' can be more restrictive and require it.

-Examples of subtopic TDS: assume topic 'root' has TDS required arg1 and optional arg2.
-Then following 'root.sub' TDS would be
+Examples of subtopic MDS: assume topic 'root' has MDS required arg1 and optional arg2.
+Then following 'root.sub' MDS would be

 ==== ================= ==== =========================================
-Case TDS extended by   OK    Why
+Case MDS extended by   OK    Why
 ==== ================= ==== =========================================
-1    + required arg3   Yes  Extends TDS of 'root'
+1    + required arg3   Yes  Extends MDS of 'root'
      + optional arg4
 2    + optional arg3   No   Less restrictive than 'root': arg3
      + optional arg4        could be missing from 'root.sub' message